bge-barcoding/gene_fetch/README.md

 - Default "batch" mode processes multiple input taxa based on a user-specified CSV file.
 - Configurable "single" mode (-s/--single) for retrieving a specified number of target sequences for a particular taxon (default length thresholds can be bypassed by setting the value to zero or a negative number).
 - Automatic taxonomy traversal: Uses fetched NCBI taxonomic lineage for a given taxid when sequences are not found at the input taxonomic level. i.e., Search at given taxid level (e.g., species), if no sequences are found, escalate species->phylum until a suitable sequence is found.
-- Taxonomic validation: validates fetched sequence taxonomy against input taxonomic heirarchy, avoiding potential taxonomic homonyms (i.e. when the same taxon name is used for different taxa across the tree of life).
+- Taxonomic validation: validates fetched sequence taxonomy against input taxonomic heirarchy, avoiding potential taxonomic homonyms (i.e. when the same taxa name is used for different taxa across the tree of life).
 - Robust error handling, progress tracking, and logging, with compliance to NCBI API rate limits (10 requests/second).
 Caches taxonomy lookups for reduced API calls.
 - Handles complex sequence features (e.g., complement strands, joined sequences, WGS entries) in addition to 'simple' cds extaction (if --type nucleotide/both).
 The tool avoids "unverified" sequences and WGS entries not containing sequence data (i.e. master records).
 - 'Checkpointing': if a run fails/crashes, gene-fetch can be rerun using the same arguments and parameters, and it will resume from where it stopped (unless `--clean` is specified).